notional-labs/craft/minecraft-integration/docs/integration-api.md

 tx.setToWalletAsServer();

 tx.setTxType(TransactionType.DEFAULT);
 tx.setCraftAmount(10);
 tx.setDescription(fromUUID + " paid " + toUUID + " 10 for their trade of items");

+tx.setRedisMinuteTTL(3); // OPTIONAL: expires in 1 minutes

+// OPTIONAL: On expire, we may want to run code (such as giving items back from a middleman trade) tx.setConsumerOnExpire(Examples.revertSomeActionOnExpire());
+tx.setBiConsumerOnExpire(Examples.revertSomeActionOnExpireFor2People());

 tx.setFunction((Consumer<UUID>) Logic.purchaseBusinessLicense());
 // OR